C0nc/MARVEL/README.md

 ## Running MARVEL

-To run the MARVEL framework, follow the steps below:
+To run the MARVEL framework, follow the steps below and the CRC_CODEX dataset can be downloaded from "https://drive.google.com/file/d/1w5oB4r7EWSiRQFdeTtPZeHtceOCEtSRy/view?usp=sharing":

 1. Run transductive label transfer and meanwhile learn embedding